 Oncomark 3-Color Oncomark Combinations® is an antibody cocktail from BD Biosciences used to study leukemia.
 In addition to the anti-CD19 monoclonal antibody (SJ25C1) developed at St. Jude which recognizes CD19 expressed on human B lymphocytes at most stages of maturation, this cocktail contains anti-CD79b, which is expressed at high levels in most B-cell disorders and either anti-kappa or anti-lamba which is present on neoplastic cells.

-Xalkori® (crizotinib) is a US Food and Drug Administration (FDA) approved drug made by Pfizer for use with anaplastic lymphoma kinase (ALK)-positive non-small cell lung cancer (NSCLC).
-The ALK gene was discovered in the 1990s by St. Jude scientists searching for genes affected by a chromosomal change common in the cancer cells of pediatric patients with anaplastic large cell lymphoma (ALCL).
+The ALK gene was discovered (SJ-93-0002) in the 1990s by St. Jude scientists searching for genes affected by a chromosomal change common in the cancer cells of pediatric patients with anaplastic large cell lymphoma (ALCL).
+This discovery led to issued patents that were licensed to develop therapeutics for treatment of adult lung cancers.
+So far two ALK inhibitor drugs have been approved by the US Food and Drug Administration (FDA).
 Over 200,000 new cases of lung cancer are diagnosed in the U.S. each year.
-Current estimates are approximately 3-5% (6,500 to 11,000) patients with non-small cell lung cancer carry the ALK rearrangement and may be candidates for treatment with Xalkori (SJ-93-0002).
+Current estimates are approximately 3-5% (6,500 to 11,000) patients with non-small cell lung cancer carry the ALK rearrangement and may be candidates for treatment with the drugs:

 In the news: